 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with the doctor about the possibility of the cancer returning.
-Understanding your child’s risk of recurrence and the treatment options may help everyone feel more prepared if the cancer does return.
+Understanding the risk of recurrence and the treatment options may help everyone feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer does return after the original treatment, it is called recurrent disease.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 Recurrence is most common within the first 2 years after treatment has finished.
-However, late recurrences that develop up to 5 years after treatment are more common with Ewing sarcoma than with other types of cancers in this age group.
+But late recurrences that develop up to 5 years after treatment are more common with Ewing sarcoma than with other types of cancers in this age group.

-If there is a recurrence, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, you, your child, and doctor will talk about the treatment options.
+If there is a recurrence, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, the doctor will talk about the treatment options with you.
 The next round of treatment will depend on where and when the cancer recurred and how it was first treated.
-The doctor may recommend chemotherapy, including cyclophosphamide and irinotecan (Camptosar), temozolomide (Temodar), and topotecan (Hycamtin); radiation therapy; and/or surgery to remove new tumors.
-Stem cell transplantation may also be recommended.
+The doctor may recommend chemotherapy, including cyclophosphamide (available as a generic drug) and irinotecan (Camptosar), temozolomide (Temodar), and topotecan (Hycamtin, Brakiva); radiation therapy; and/or surgery to remove new tumors.
+Bone marrow/stem cell transplantation may also be recommended.

-If treatment fails
+If treatment does not work

 This diagnosis is stressful, and advanced cancer may be difficult to discuss.
-However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
+However, it is important to have open and honest conversations with the health care team to express your family’s feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.

-Hospice care is a type of palliative care for people who are expected to live less than 6 months.
-It is designed to provide the best possible quality of life for people who are near the end of life.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+Hospice care is designed to provide the best possible quality of life for people who are expected to live less than 6 months.
+Parents and guardians are encouraged to talk with the health care team about hospice options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
 Some patients may be happier if they can arrange to attend school part-time or keep up other activities and social connections.
 The health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure the patient is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced cancer care planning.

 The death of a young person is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.